wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 ## Ingress Performance

-Edge Data Store can ingress data using the EDS Modbus TCP adapter, the EDS OPC UA adapter and/or using a custom OMF application developed by others.
+Edge Data Store can ingress data using the EDS Modbus TCP adapter, the EDS OPC UA adapter, and/or a custom OMF application developed by others.
 Each of these data ingress methods have a different performance profile, so the performance of Edge Data Store using these different methods will vary.

 When selecting the device to host Edge Data Store, there are a few general principles that arose from the performance testing: